Core310/Weather-Radio-Antenna/BuildDirections.md

 ![step14_SparkVideo](https://user-images.githubusercontent.com/32469530/139172119-98a26f4c-570a-46a1-95b1-ebfd697eb4b9.gif)

-13) Glue on the soldered point and attach the end. #Step 15,16
+13) Glue on the soldered point and attach the end.

 ![step15and16_SparkVideo](https://user-images.githubusercontent.com/32469530/139172191-fe4a1943-788b-4e56-9726-4318099204a0.gif)

+14) Check the antenna!

 ## Tech And Materials